Mortyick/enmity-themes/README.md

 (None of these were intended to work on light mode or any version of discord that doesnt have the ancient UI anymore)

-I have no current plans for now, so you probably wont see anything new here for a while. (maybe when v3 comes out you will)
+One theme here supports modern Discord, and I don't plan on making more for now until v3 comes out.

 Created by mortyick